 Dr Nicola Mann

-Assistant Professor of Communications and Visual Cultures
+Associate Professor of Communications and Visual Cultures

 “Performing Cultural Authenticity in CBS’s Good Times,” in The Paradox of Authenticity in a Globalized World, ed.
-Dr. Russell Cobb, (Palgrave Macmillan, U.K.: Spring 2014).
+Dr. Russell Cobb, (Palgrave Macmillan, U.K.: 2014).

 “All the Fun of the Fair,” Afterimage: The Journal of Media Arts and Cultural Criticism, (40.6, May/June 2013: 2-4).

 “Case Study: Loch Ness (Some possibilities and problems), 2001-2011,” in Aesthetica Magazine Blogspot, (January 2011)

 “MK2Morrow: One Small Step for Milton Keynes,” in Aesthetica Magazine Blogspot, (December 2010)